georgedunnery/Mini_Shell/README.md

 # Mini_Shell
-A shell application that runs as a mock command line.
+A shell application which runs as a mock command line that I wrote for an assignment in my second semester as a CS student.

+Run the shell in a linux terminal.